kiboschool/course-team-software-project/src/lessons/collaboration/forming.md

 7. Sizing each other up
 8. Focus is on the individuals

-## Activity: Team Icebreaker

-TODO: Design Icebreaker activity

 ## Video: Forming to Storming

 > Watch this video to learn how to move through the forming stage.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; margin-top:1.6em"><iframe src="https://www.youtube.com/embed/r581bpyWoVI;rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-TODO: Create padlet

-What do you like most about working in teams?

-What do you like least about working in teams?

 # Virtual Teams